osu-tournament-rating/otr-docs/docs/topics/Tournament-Approval.md

 <li>For osu!, the minimum rank restriction is <code>#150,000+</code> (<code>#75,000+</code> for regional tournaments).</li>
 <li>For osu!taiko, osu!catch, and osu!mania, there is no restriction on rank range.</li>
 </list>
+> This restriction is present to avoid "farming" of rating in isolated pockets of newer players in the tournament community.
+>
+{style="note"}
 </step>
 <step>
 Have a forum post or wiki page hosted on the osu! website.
 </step>
 <step>
-Have a <a href="https://osu.ppy.sh/wiki/en/Gameplay/Game_modifier/ScoreV2">ScoreV2</a> win condition throughout the tournament.
+Use the <a href="https://osu.ppy.sh/wiki/en/Gameplay/Game_modifier/ScoreV2">ScoreV2</a> win condition throughout the tournament.
 </step>
 <step>
-Not be of a battle-royale format or have variable team sizes or <a href="https://osu.ppy.sh/wiki/en/Game_mode">game modes</a>.
+Not use variable lobby sizes or <a href="https://osu.ppy.sh/wiki/en/Game_mode">game modes</a>; in particular, battle-royale tournaments are excluded.
 </step>
 <step>
 Feature a format that allows players to play at their full competitive strength throughout the whole match.